 We will know we are meeting the Level of Forecast Performance Service if Year 1 Year 2 Year 3 By Year 10 Customer satisfaction with parks and reserves score above 80% - as measured by ParkCheck Visitor Measures Satisfaction target above 85% Satisfaction target above 85% Satisfaction target above 85% Satisfaction target above 85% Residents rate their satisfaction with this activity as "fairly satisfied" or better in annual surveys.
-Satisfaction target above 85% Satisfaction target above 85% Satisfaction target above 85% Satisfaction target above 85% 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries Percentage of parks and reserves service standards met (based on exception reporting) 85% 85% 85% 85% A community building is available within a 15-minute drive for 80% of the population.
-(20km radius catchment) 90% 90% 90% 90% Percentage of cemeteries service standards met (based on exception reporting) 90% 90% 90% 90% For the ASB Aquatic Centre, admissions per m per annum within 10% of average of peer group as measured by Yardstick Admissions per m2 per annum above average of peer group as measured by Yardstick Admissions per m per annum above average of peer group as measured by Yardstick Admissions per m per annum above average of peer group as measured by Yardstick Admissions per m2 per annum above average of peer group as measured by Yardstick Our toilets are cleaned and maintained to 90% compliance with the appropriate contract specification as measured in the bi-monthly sample contract audit.
+Satisfaction target above 85% for parks and reserves Satisfaction target above 85% for parks and reserves Satisfaction target above 85% for parks and reserves Satisfaction target above 85% for parks and reserves 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries 83% of Tasman residents are fairly or very satisfied with the public libraries Percentage of parks and reserves service standards met (based on exception reporting) 85% 85% 85% 85% A community building is available within a 15-minute drive for 80% of the population.
+(20km radius catchment) 90% 90% 90% 90% Percentage of cemeteries service standards met (based on exception reporting) 90% 90% 90% 90% For the ASB Aquatic Centre, admissions per m2 of swimming pool per annum within 10% of average of peer group as measured by Yardstick Admissions per m 2 per annum above average of peer group as measured by Yardstick Admissions per m 2 per annum above average of peer group as measured by Yardstick Admissions per m 2 per annum above average of peer group as measured by Yardstick Admissions per m2 per annum above average of peer group as measured by Yardstick Our toilets are cleaned and maintained to 90% compliance with the appropriate contract specification as measured in the bi-monthly sample contract audit.
 90% 90% 90% 90% Tenant satisfaction with standard, quality and management of cottages is 80% as measured through a biennial survey.
 85% 85% 85% 85% Tasman District Council collections compare favourably when measured against the Library and Information Association New Zealand Aotearoa (LIANZA) standard for library book stocks.
 Stock numbers will be measured quarterly using information available for the Library Management System software.
 Book stocks achieve 82% of the LIANZA standard.
 Book stocks achieve 84% of the LIANZA standard.
 Book stocks achieve 85% of the LIANZA standard The book budget will be funded at a level which will ensure that the target of 85% of the LIANZA standard for book stocks is maintained.
 Tasman District Council library buildings provide adequate spaces to enable the delivery of quality library services as measured against the LIANZA standard.
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
 The Richmond, Takaka and Murchison Libraries floor areas are maintained at the size.
 Council will redevelop the Motueka Library to achieve 100% of the LIANZA standard.
 Work will commence in 2013.
-The Motueka Library floor area meets 100% of the LIANZA standard.
-The Motueka Library floor area meets 100% of the LIANZA standard.
-The Motueka Library floor area is maintained at 100% of the LIANZA standard.
+The Motueka Library floor area is maintained at the size reached following building redevelopment.
+The Motueka Library floor area is maintained at the size reached following building redevelopment.
+The Motueka Library floor area is maintained at the size reached following building redevelopment.

-Ongoing management, maintenance and renewal of Council's parks and reserves, cemeteries, playgrounds, libaries, district and shared facilities, public toilets, Council cottages, and swimming pools.
+Ongoing management, maintenance and renewal of Council's parks and reserves, cemeteries, playgrounds, libraries, district and shared facilities, public toilets, Council cottages, and swimming pools.